0asisCat/write-ups-ctf/README.md

 >
 > If you found some errors, feel free to correct me!

-These write-ups are straightforward and doesn't reveal any flags/answers (most contain nonverbose explanations and just direct steps).
+These write-ups are straightforward and doesn't reveal flags/answers directly.
 So if you're here with the intention to be spoon-fed, ciao~ and go look somewhere else.
-But if you genuinely love learning and enjoy struggling, these might help!
-If not, mb dawg and look somewhere else.